 As far as equipment cost, both sports are relatively inexpensive when compared with many other activities.
 A beginner can find a pair of snowshoes ranging from less than $100 to a little over $300.
 Some outfitters offer combo packages that include two trekking poles along with the snowshoes.

-Cross-country skiing requires more basic equipment than snowshoeing, which makes it more expensive.
+When it comes to snowshoeing vs. cross-country skiing equipment, skiing requires more basic equipment than snowshoeing, which also makes it more expensive.
 A beginner will need skis, boots, bindings, and poles.
 You can expect to spend a minimum of over $200 to purchase the necessary gear.

 Health Benefits